babak2/SearchTerm/README.md

 `[ this no  good  ]`

-If there are multiple lines that match, the program outputs them in the order they appear in the source text.
+If multiple lines match, the program outputs them in the order they appear in the source text.

 ## Examples